What do I need to run my business remotely?

 In addition, you should always have a backup plan in case the connection goes down.
 For example, if you’re working from outside the UK, get yourself an unlocked phone and purchase an international or country-specific SIM card with a generous data plan.
 This will allow you to use your phone as a secure mobile hotspot.
 Just be sure you know you’ll be able to get a signal if you need it.

-Setting up your website is an essential step to establishing your business, and is the ultimate tool when it comes to working remotely.
+Creating a website is an essential step to establishing your business, and is the ultimate tool when it comes to working remotely.

 Your website is the perfect platform to connect with customers and to sell your products and services.
 And the best thing about it is that you can update it anytime and from anywhere, whether you’re updating a product page, posting a blog post or emailing a customer.